Will crash across your southern capes

 Props mounted on lamps.
 A motorized turntable (serving a practical and symbolic purpose).
 Black & white outfits.
 Silver masks.

-There’s a sophisticated design here — and not only would I instantly know that, I’d be fascinated by it.
+There’s depth in the design alone — and not only would I instantly know that, I’d be fascinated by it.

 I wouldn’t care what I thought I knew.
 I’d just know that this guy knows something I don’t.